gdlc/STAT_GEN/INCLASS/12_TWO_LOCUS_ADDITIVE_MODEL.md

 Using the data simulated above (include the *magic* seed) caluclate the additive variance for this two locus model assuming `a1=a2=0.5`, store the value in `ANS_1`.

-The genic variance is the variance of genetic values in an ideal population in HWE and LE, if we assume LE, the variance is the sum of the locus-specific variance.
-Compute the genic variance for the above model and report it in `ANS_2`.
-Your computation should be a function of allele frequencies and additive effects.
+The genic variance is the variance of genetic values in an ideal population in HWE and LE.
+Under these conditions we can compute variance of the genetic values in that population as the sum of the locus specific variances, each derived from allele frequencies and additive effects (a1 and a2).
+Compute the genic variance using this approach and store it in `ANS_2`.

 Finally, compute the sample variance at locus 1 and 2, add these variances and report it in `ANS_3`.